rychema/deep-learning-challenge/README.md

 # Purpose

 The purpose of this analysis is to use a neural network model to predict whether a charity will be successful based on various features.
-This analysis can help predict whether applicants will be successful if funded by Alphabet Soup.

 The target is to get the accuracy of this analytical tool to more than 75% and the funded applicants success rate by using most of the remaining features after preprocessing.

 # Data Preprocessing